viljamivuorre/O4-client/README.md

 * `MessageFactory` can be used to create `Message` objects from the JSON received from the server.
 * `ChatTCPClient` does not directly use `ChatClient`, but accesses it using the callback interface class `ChatClientDataProvider`.
 When the TCP client needs the settings (nick, server address, etc.), it asks these from the client using this interface the `ChatClient` implements.

+Important things to be aware of:

-Note that not all details of the implementation are visible in this diagram.
+* **Note 1**: Not all details of the implementation are visible in this diagram.
+* **Note 2**: The `ChatTCPClient` **must be executed in a thread**. `ChatTCPClient` calls *blocking* network functions to read and send data over the TCP socket.
+If you run the `ChatTCPClient` on the main thread of the application, this effectively blocks the GUI of the application.
+For an example on how to do this, see lines 99-100 in `ChatClient.java` on how to do this.
+* **Note 3**: If you want to have several separate sessions to the server (e.g. using a different nick), or separate sessions to *different* servers, just create one `ChatTCPClient` for each of these connections.
+You will most probably also want to have different implementations of `ChatClientDataProvider` interface for these `ChatTCPClient` instances.

-> Note that this client does not support the reply-to chat messages.
+* **Note 4**: This command line client *does not support* the reply-to chat messages.
 UI does not provide any means to reply to a specific previous received message.
 Nor does the UI show if an incoming message is a reply to a previous sent or received message.

 ## Building the client